Protect your important landscape plants from caterpillars

 There is also the Winter Moth caterpillar that can cause damage to your plants.
 They are small and green and emerge in the spring to feed on various trees such as oaks, maples and blueberries.
 In the winter, these are the moths you see all over your house or in your headlights from around Thanksgiving through December.

-We can also help control other defoliators such as sawfly.
+We can also help control other defoliators such as sawfly and Cankerworm.

 To get started with caterpillar management, contact us for a free consultation and quote.